-To monitor the implementation of the program, feedback analysis will be performed for each activity of ALLIANCE project presented in the Table 6.1 and described in knowledge sharing strategy (ALLIANCE, 2016a).
+In order to monitor the implementation of the program, feedback analysis will be performed for each activity of ALLIANCE project presented in the Table 6.1 and described in knowledge sharing strategy (ALLIANCE, 2016a).
 Data collection will be based on questionnaire surveys, which will be conducted right after the end of the activity and will run for 2 weeks.
 A summary of data collected will be used to assess the activity and its impacts within two weeks.
 The results will be presented to project management committee to evaluate the outcomes of the activity and the overall program till then, as well as the impacts of the ALLIANCE key performance indicators (ALLIANCE, 2016).
-The results of the evaluation of the most important events will be presented in form of separate Deliverables (D3.2, D3.3, D3.4 and D3.5).